-1) Tell a teacher immediately.
+- 1) Tell a teacher immediately.

-a) Anti-bullying Lead, Mrs N Pritchard based in the Success Centre
+- a) Anti-bullying Lead, Mrs N Pritchard

 - b) Head of Year

 - c) Form tutor

 - d) Any other member of staff (teaching or support staff).

-2) Complete a Pupil Account form (Pupil Statement).
+- 2) Complete a Pupil Account form (Pupil Statement).
 This can be accessed from the Head of Year office or the Success Centre.

-3) Use the Academy's Help Advice Reporting Page System, the Sharp System.
+- 3) Use the Academy's Help Advice Reporting Page System, the Sharp System.
 Click here for a video demonstration on how to use the SHARP System efficiently.